Migdalo/writeups/2016-cc3c-ctf/exfil/README.md

 ```

 ## Encrypted file
+Next step was to read and parse the content of all the relevant fields.
 I wrote the following script to print out and decode the content of qd.qname field.
 ``` python
 from __future__ import print_function
 from scapy.all import *